gregoindev/MyLuckyNumberApp/README.md

 Practicing, learning about:

--Explicit Intents
+1.Explicit Intents
--parent activity, label name in the Manifest
+2. parent activity, label name in the Manifest
--Random number generator
+3. Random number generator